-5. Existing mechanisms for assuring continuing fitness to practise
+4 Existing mechanisms for assuring continuing fitness to practise

-- 1. A number of different mechanisms used in assuring or promoting continuing fitness to practise in the UK and worldwide have been considered.
+A number of different mechanisms used in assuring or promoting continuing fitness to practise in the UK and worldwide have been considered.
 This consideration focused on how effective these mechanisms were, how they worked and why they worked.
-The mechanisms were also judged against the recommendations of the White Paper to ask whether they could form a sufficient basis for revalidation. - 2.
-The assessment of the effectiveness of mechanisms which exist within and outside the professional regulatory environment is important in order to help assess whether an additional layer of regulation is necessary at the professional regulatory level. - 3.
-The existing mechanisms examined and discussed in this section are divided into: - HPC mechanisms (paragraphs 4 to 28) - National and local mechanisms (paragraphs 29 to 62) - International mechanisms (paragraphs 63 to 75) - UK revalidation (paragraphs 76 to 82)
+The mechanisms were also judged against the recommendations of the White Paper to ask whether they could form a sufficient basis for revalidation.

+The assessment of the effectiveness of mechanisms which exist within and outside the professional regulatory environment is important in order to help assess whether an additional layer of regulation is necessary at the professional regulatory level.

+The existing mechanisms examined and discussed in this section are divided into:

+- HPC mechanisms (paragraphs 4 to 28); - National and local mechanisms (paragraphs 29 to 62); - International mechanisms (paragraphs 63 to 75); and - UK revalidation (paragraphs 76 to 82).

-5.1 HPC mechanisms
+4.1 HPC mechanisms

-4. The HPC sets standards, approves education and training programmes that meet those standards, holds a register of individuals who pass those programmes and holds its registrants to its standards.
+The HPC sets standards, approves education and training programmes that meet those standards, holds a register of individuals who pass those programmes and holds its registrants to its standards.
 Four processes are described below which have a role in continuing registration and continuing fitness to practise.

-Pre-registration mechanisms
+4.1.1 Pre-registration mechanisms

-- 5. Although in this report the focus is on continuing fitness to practise (i.e. fitness to practise beyond the point of initial registration), the role that regulators play at the pre-registration stage is also important in helping to assure and enable continuing fitness to practise once an individual is registered. - 6.
-Such 'pre-registration mechanisms' include: - Approval and monitoring of pre-registration education and training programmes against standards of education and training and standards of proficiency.
+Although in this report the focus is on continuing fitness to practise (i.e. fitness to practise beyond the point of initial registration), the role that regulators play at the pre-registration stage is also important in helping to assure and enable continuing fitness to practise once an individual is registered.

+Such 'pre-registration mechanisms' include:

+- Approval and monitoring of pre-registration education and training programmes against standards of education and training and standards of proficiency.
 This ensures that only those who have met the threshold standards for safe and effective practice are eligible for entry to the Register. - Health and character checks on admission to pre-registration education and training programmes and on admission to the Register.
-For more information about health and character checks on admission and renewal, please see paragraphs 9 and 10.

-Self-certification
+4.1.2 Self-certification

-- 7. Applicants for admission and readmission to the Register make a declaration that they have read and will comply with the standards of proficiency, conduct, performance and ethics and that they have read and will comply with the standards for CPD.
-Applicants are also required to declare any convictions or cautions or determinations of other regulators responsible for licensing a health or social care profession as part of the application process. - 8.
-Every two years when they renew their registration, registrants are required to sign a declaration to confirm that they continue to meet the standards of proficiency which apply to their practice; that there have been no changes to their health or relating to their good character which they not advised the HPC about and which would affect the safe and effective practice of their profession; and that they continue to meet the standards for CPD. - 9.
+Applicants for admission and readmission to the Register make a declaration that they have read and will comply with the standards of proficiency, conduct, performance and ethics and that they have read and will comply with the standards for CPD.
+Applicants are also required to declare any convictions, cautions or determinations of other regulators responsible for licensing a health or social care profession as part of the application process.

+Every two years when they renew their registration, registrants are required to sign a declaration to confirm that they continue to meet the standards of proficiency which apply to their practice; that there have been no changes to their health or relating to their good character which they not advised the HPC about and which would affect the safe and effective practice of their profession; and that they continue to meet the standards for CPD.

 The self-certification process is supported by the health and character process.
-If a registrant declares an issue relevant to their good character on application or renewal (e.g. a caution or conviction), a health reference raises possible concern, or a registrant makes a self-referral during their registration cycle, this will be considered by a registration panel.
+If a registrant declares an issue relevant to their good character on application or renewal (eg a caution or conviction), a health reference raises possible concern, or a registrant makes a self-referral during their registration cycle, this will be considered by a registration panel.
 The panel determines whether the applicant should be admitted to the Register or permitted to renew their registration.
 Or, in the case of a self-referral, the panel decides whether the matter should be referred into the fitness to practise process.